2026 Program Orientation!

 Evening Workshops

-• These 2-hour workshops happen from 5-7pm on the 2nd and 4th Wednesday of the month at various local urban farms and gardens
+• These 2-hour workshops happen from 5-7:00pm on Wednesdays at various local urban farms and gardens

-• During these workshops, we’ll focus in on one particular topic such as: crop planning, integrated pest management, fruit tree management, and much more!
+• During these workshops, we’ll focus in on one particular topic such as: crop planning, integrated pest management, small equipment usage, and much more!
 Participant will then either:

 • gain hands-on experience working at farm site on project that align with that night’s theme